top of page

 Understanding the Increased Cash Protection Limits in the UK

-As cash rates have been higher in the last few years, many people currently have larger sums of cash in banks and building societies.
-This increase in savings has led to a greater need for understanding how to protect those funds effectively.
+As cash rates have risen over the last few years, many individuals now hold larger sums of cash in banks and building societies.
+This increase in savings has created a greater need for understanding how to protect those funds effectively.

-To keep in line with inflation, the Financial Services Compensation Scheme (FSCS) has increased the protection limit on deposits and/or savings within a UK authorised bank or building society to £120,000 from 01 December 2025.
-For a joint account, this means the total protection is now £240,000.
+To keep pace with inflation, the Financial Services Compensation Scheme (FSCS) has raised the protection limit on deposits and savings within a UK authorised bank or building society to £120,000, effective from 01 December 2025.
+For joint accounts, this means the total protection is now £240,000.

 This increase is significant.
-It means that you now have an extra £35,000 single or £70,000 joint protection for your cash savings.
+It provides an additional £35,000 in protection for single accounts and £70,000 for joint accounts.
 Understanding these changes can help you make informed decisions about your finances.

 What is the Financial Services Compensation Scheme (FSCS)?

-The Financial Services Compensation Scheme (FSCS) is a safety net for customers of financial services firms.
+The Financial Services Compensation Scheme (FSCS) acts as a safety net for customers of financial services firms.
 It protects your money if a bank, building society, or other financial institution fails.
-The FSCS is backed by the government, ensuring that your savings are secure.
+The FSCS is government-backed, ensuring that your savings are secure.

 How Does the FSCS Work?